bobh66/nameko-examples-k8s/k8s/README.md

 Thank you for installing Products Service!
 ```

-We used `--set image.tag=latest` to set image tag to be used for this release.
+We used `--set image.tag=latest` to set custom image tag to be used for this release.
+You can do the same for any values defined in values.yaml file.

 Let's release `orders` and `gateway` services: